ghcformacosx/ghc-dot-app/README.md

 # TODO

-* Create an executable that will help the user add this GHC to their PATH
 * Watch app bundle to see if it moves
-* Help diagnose PATH issues?
 * Help people get out of cabal hell?
 * Pre-install some packages?
 * Make placeholders for GHC that work like xcodeselect?